 Coordinating with Electric Heating Systems

-Alongside the introduction of rooftop solar, the Future Homes Standard is expected to require all new homes to use low-carbon heating systems, with air source heat pumps likely to become the default.
+Alongside on-site renewable energy generation, the Future Homes Standard requires all new homes to use low-carbon heating systems, with air source heat pumps set to be the default.

 This marks a clear shift away from gas boilers and toward fully electrified homes.
 While heat pumps are highly efficient, they also change a home’s energy profile – increasing reliance on electricity rather than gas.